SoccerCPU/FC_Dallas_Data_Collection/README.md

 Data_Scrape.R: scraping and organizing game data from fbref

-xG_Model.py: expeccted goals model from a data set provided, data visualization and data cleaning are highlighted in this project
+xG_Model.py: expected goals model from a data set provided, data visualization and data cleaning are highlighted in this project